Kefiloe-123/kefiloe-haskell-plutus/chapter 2/task 3.md

 isHaskellFun :: Bool
 isHaskellFun = True

--- Main function to display the values main :: IO () main = do
+-- Main function to print the variables main :: IO () main = do
     putStrLn ("My age is: " ++ show myAge)